Adult Surviving Sepis Campaign Guidelines (Hour-1 Bundle)

 Banner Health invests in our nurses by training them to confidently and safely deliver excellent patient care.
 Banner Health is committed to developing the careers of our team members.
 We care about you, your nursing career today and your future.
 Great options and great opportunities.

-Join our Medical/Neuro-surgical Intensive Care Unit at Banner Thunderbird Medical Center and become part of our talented team of professionals.
-Our state-of-the-art Level 1 Trauma Facility and Medical/Neuro-surgical ICU specialize in high level care to patients with a multitude of complex disease processes.
-We are committed to providing our community with excellent patient care and are ranked as one of the top five hospitals in Phoenix, being recognized for eight high-performing specialties, according to U.S. News Best Regional Hospitals report.
-Clinical expertise, compassionate patient care and research are important parts of Critical Care and Neurosciences at Banner Health.
+Join our Trauma Neurosurgical Intensive Care Unit??at Banner Thunderbird Medical Center and become part of our talented team of professionals.??
+Our state-of-the-art Level 1 Trauma Facility and??Neurosurgical ICU??specialize in high level care to patients with a multitude of complex disease processes.
+We are committed to providing our community with excellent patient care and are ranked as one of the top five hospitals in Phoenix, being recognized for eight high-performing specialties, according to U.S. News Best Regional Hospitals report.??
+Clinical expertise, compassionate patient care and research are important parts of Trauma and Neurosciences at Banner Health.

-As an ICU Registered Nurse, you will have the opportunity to care for patients a wide variety of patient conditions.
-You will have the ability to learn advanced skills that include RotoProne therapy, SLED, CRRT, EKOS therapy, intraventricular monitoring and drainage, Bolts, TPA administration, TTM, and removal of arterial sheaths.
-Our dedicated Registered Nurses are actively involved in department Shared Leadership and facility wide committees.
-Our Registered Nurses also have the opportunity to participate and receive support for completion of the nationally recognized certifications.
-Take the next step of your Nursing journey and join our amazing ICU where our Nurses deliver professional and compassionate care.
+As an ICU Registered Nurse, you will have the opportunity to care for patients??a wide variety of patient conditions.
+You will have the ability to learn advanced skills that include RotoProne therapy, SLED, EKOS therapy, intraventricular monitoring and drainage, Bolts, TPA administration, TTM, TNCC or ATCN paid certification, Trauma Responder and removal of arterial sheaths.??
+Our dedicated Registered Nurses are actively involved in department Shared Leadership and facility wide committees.??
+Our Registered Nurses also have the opportunity to participate and receive support for completion of the nationally recognized certifications.??
+Take the next step of your Nursing journey and join our amazing ICU where our Nurses deliver professional and compassionate care.??

 You will also have the opportunity utilize our self-scheduling tool for shift and weekend coverage.
-Enjoy a flat rate $3/hour weekend shift differential.
+Enjoy an 18%-night shift differential and a flat rate $3/hour weekend shift differential.

 Your pay and benefits are important components of your journey at Banner Health.
 Banner Health offers a variety of benefits to help you and your family.
 We provide health and financial security options so you can focus on being the best at what you do and enjoying your life.